 - What type of insurance policies do you have and what type of coverage do they provide?

-9. Expensive Investments
+9. Expensive investments

 It makes it easy to assume that you’ll always be making more money in the future, which allows you to artificially inflate your lifestyle now.
 It also makes it easy to put off saving.

 Yet at the same time many Biglaw associates do not know if they will be employed at a firm within five years.
 Many lawyers leave during their 3rd or 4th year (my assumption is that the large salary increase from a third to fourth year associate is an attempt by firms to retain associates during those years).

 The reality is that outside of law firms there are no guaranties for large salary increases each year.
 Therefore, it seems much better to assume your salary is fixed and simply bank the raises.
 This helps you grow into your lifestyle slowly.

-11. Buying a House/Apartment
+11. Buying a house/apartment

 Many Biglaw associates live in high cost of living locations.
 Therefore, they may be less likely to buy an apartment or home than a doctor living in Kansas.
 Still, many associates focus on purchasing real estate early in their career.
 The prevailing notion that “you’re throwing your money away on rent” is prevalent.
 But it doesn’t always work out well.

 It may be easy to make a profit on the sale of a home, but lose money overall.
-This is because the cost of owning a home is high and often not included when hearing someone say “I bought a condo for $600,000 and sold it four years later for $700,000”.
+This is because the cost of owning a home is high and often not included in the calculation when someone casually mentions that they “bought a condo for $600,000 and sold it four years later for $700,000”.